cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 ```

-## Firing events
+## Firing user-generated events

 You can simulate user interactions in a Testing Library test using the `fireEvent` function.
-In the `fresh-testing-library`. `fireEvent` has properties that are functions for triggering  common events.
+In the `fresh-testing-library`. `fireEvent` has functional properties for triggering  common events.
 They include:
 - `fireEvent.click` - to invoke an `onClick` handler
 - `fireEvent.change` - to invoke an `onChange` handler
 - `fireEvent.submit` - to invoke an `onSubmit` handler